aws/aws-cdk-rfcs/0000-template.md

 >
 > If you have tried and cannot think of any future possibilities, you may simply
 > state that you cannot think of anything.

+# Implementation Plan

+INTENTIONALLY LEFT BLANK: an implementation plan will be added when the RFC is scheduled for implementation.

+> The implementation plan should list all the tasks needed across the project in order to implement this RFC, and the planned order of implementation based on dependencies and analysis of the critical path.
+>
+> You can use a GitHub Project Board (and reference it here) to manage the execution of your plan.